 While it can be important to explain your needs here, you should nevertheless still encourage a partner to be open and express how they feel.
 Do not punish someone for being emotionally vulnerable in the way you respond.
 This will make them more likely to suppress in future and make things worse when they finally do come out.
 If you feel uncomfortable or a desire to push away, remind yourself this can be to do with your learned discomfort (through no fault of your own) with the engulfment of facing emotions, not a problem with them.
 This is something that can be worked through.

 Beware a dismissive attitude and a sense that they should just 'get over' what they are feeling - dismissing pyschological causation is in fact a defensive tactic to prevent avoidants from having to uncomfortably confront their own identity around suppression, protecting our own vulnerability from facing up to historical pain and possible caregiver neglect, which we are psychologically defended against letting in.
 We can become annoyed by things we are not yet willing to take ownership of within ourselves.
 If you feel this way, see if you allow those emotions in your own life, and if you can make space for your own.
 Usually we can’t stand the emotions we don’t allow for ourselves.

 If you partner's response does tend to be particularly emotional, remind yourself to show sympathy for their instinctive learned response and the innocent fears it might come from, just as yours is one.
+Your shutting down can be naturally very triggering of a partner's attachment anxiety.
 If you are non-judgementally open with them explaining how their way of expressing themselves affects you then, like you, they can make steps to sensitively adapt to your needs.
 But ultimately remember that provided they are not being manipulative it is not their job to suppress how they feel, and this is not what you should be looking for in a partner - it is your job to get comfortable with emotional directness.

 Learn how to manage these conversations effectively